Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 12, participants will be able to:

-d.
-Identifying the factors that determine the corporate tax attributes of an acquired corporation that carry over to the acquiring or successor corporation.
+1. Recognize various business disposition and reorganization possibilities by specifying recognizing the types of transactions that qualify as non-taxable reorganizations and identifying the factors that determine the corporate tax attributes of an acquired corporation that carry over to the acquiring or successor corporation.

 The course is informative and have a lot to learn It needs more examples to make it excellent